-From the highest weight that I was in July of 2018 to know, I have lost about 25 pounds.
+From the highest weight that I was in July of 2018 to now, I have lost about 25 pounds.
 I’ve lost quite a few inches as well.

 Intermittent Fasting isn’t for everyone – and when you are breastfeeding, it’s especially important to tread with caution.
 This has simply been my experience, and since there’s not a ton of information out there, I thought it would be helpful to share.

-At the end of the day, I am no nutritionist or dietitian – and it’s up to you to make the best decision for you!
+At the end of the day, I am not a nutritionist or dietitian – and it’s up to you to make the best decision for you!

 - 7 Tips for Healthy and Nutritious Breastfeeding